idris-lang/Idris2/docs/source/cookbook/parsing.rst

 The ``Text.Lexer`` module also reexports ``Text.Lexer.Core``, ``Text.Quantity`` and ``Text.Token``.

-``Text.Lexer.Core`` provides the building blocks of building the lexer, including a type called ``Recognise`` which is the underlying data type for the lexer.
-The other important function that this module provides is a ``lex`` function which takes in a lexer and returns the tokens.
+``Text.Lexer.Core`` provides the building blocks of the lexer, including a type called ``Recognise`` which is the underlying data type for the lexer.
+The other important function that this module provides is a ``lex`` which takes in a lexer and returns the tokens.

 ``Text.Quantity`` provides a data type ``Quantity`` which can be used with certain lexers to specify how many times something is expected to appear.